 What’s A Dipstick?

-For every new car user, it might be confusing why a car has a different dipstick for checking the oil levels.
+For every new car owner, it might be puzzling why a car requires a specific dipstick to check the oil levels accurately.
 That’s why; you should know what a dipstick is and why most cars have only one dipstick.

 It would help if you had a dipstick to use your car oil level.
 Usually, it’s a thin, long piece of metal with a plastic or rubber handle.
 After inserting this dipstick into the oil filler hole, pull it out.
 You have to do it to see the oil level on the stick.